 Watch this video where Elia Kazan, founder of the Actors Studio, explains how Method Acting shifted our consciousness and paved the way to dramatic film acting as we experience it today.

-Shelley Mitchell is a creative mid-wife who helps her students relax into and source from their own essence.
+Shelley Mitchell is a creative midwife who helps her students wake up to and source from their own essence.
 Her eclectic approach puts an emphasis on traditional Method Acting exercises, mindfulness, philosophy, anthropology, social justice, Gurdjieff and Abraham/Esther Hicks.
 She is a trained practitioner of Applied Kinesiology and uses it to help her students learn how to keep themselves emotionally balanced, centered and focused.

 This is a boutique acting class that helps students at all levels make significant breakthroughs towards their goals.
 The fundamentals are: